grafana/grafana/docs/sources/enterprise/usage-insights.md

 ## Data source insights

-Data source insights gives you information about how much a data source has been used and how many errors it has returned.
+Data source insights give you information about how much of the data source has been used and how many errors it has returned.
 It shows the last thirty days of data.

 To find data source insights, go to:
 1. Data source list view
-2. Click on a data source
+1. Click on a data source
-3. Click the insights tab
+1. Click the insights tab

 <!-- image here -->